What is there to do in Breckenridge in August?

 Breckenridge Music – Throughout the summer

 What started in 1981 as a 10-day festival dubbed “Bach, Beethoven & Breckenridge” has since evolved into a full-on locally coveted institute serving the community year-round performances, from New Orleans funk band Trombone Shorty to Colorado folk artist Bonnie Paine of Elephant Revival.
 Search the Breck Music event calendar to sort by classical, popular, festival and social performances and gatherings.
 Watch for national jazz, rock, folk, bluegrass and country acts playing at the Riverwalk Center throughout the summer.

 Activities to do in Breckenridge in August

 Hiking and Biking

 Warm, sunny days mean it’s a perfect time to get outside and explore Breckenridge’s hundreds of miles of trails.
-A hike or bike on one of Breckenridge’s national forest trails has the powerful ability to change one’s perspective of nature and environment.
-The views are breathtaking, and the memories are everlasting.
 Try a trail that leads to stunning wildflower fields or gorgeous waterfalls.
-If you are seeking convenience, check out the many hikes in Breckenridge that don’t require a car.
+If you’re seeking convenience, check out the many hikes in Breckenridge that don’t require a car.
 Mountain and road bike rentals are available all over town, as well as hiking and biking equipment stores in case you forgot to pack a few necessities.

 If you’re looking to take it easy, take the Blue River paved rec path from town as far as you’d like, or try Boreas Pass road and stroll or ride along the easy dirt road while taking in views of the Tenmile mountain range.